jw2249a/2017-bayes-audit/2017-code/README.md

 Each such method invokes a specific software module for measuring the risk, given the reported outcome and the tally of votes in the sample for that contest.
-The method may also use additional method-specific parameters, as specified in the later column of the row.
+The method may also use additional method-specific parameters, as specified in the later columns of the row.

 The measured risk will be a value between 0.00 and 1.00, inclusive;
-larger values correspond to more risk
+larger values correspond to more risk.

 The third column specifies the **risk limit** for that measurement.
-If the measured risk is less than the risk limit, then that measurement **passes**.
+If the measured risk is at most the specified risk limit, then that measurement **passes**.
-When all risk measurements pass, the audit stops.
+When all risk measurements pass, the audit may stop.

-If the risk limit is 1.00, then the measurement will still always be made, but the measurement always passes.
+If the risk limit is 1.00, then the measurement is still made, but the test always passes.

-Specifying a risk limit of 1.00 means that the contest is subject to *opportunistic auditing*---risk measurements will be made but only opportunistically (ballots sampled for other contests may cause interpretation of these contests, giving information about the risk).

 The fourth column specifies the **risk upset threshold**.
-If the measured risk exceeds the risk upset threshold, then the auditing program may cease to sample more ballots in order to measure the risk of this contest, since it is apparent that the reported outcome is incorrect and a full hand count should be performed.
+If the measured risk reaches or exceeds the risk upset threshold, then test **signals an upset** for that contest, and the auditing program may cease to sample more ballots in order to measure the risk of this contest, since it is apparent that the reported outcome is incorrect and a full hand count should be performed.

+The fifth column specifies the **sampling mode** for that test, which should be one of ``Active`` or ``Opportunistic``.
+If the test specifies active sampling, then requests will be made to collection managers to draw samples that will shed light on the risk measurement and test.
+Otherwise, if the sampling mode is opportunistic, then no active sampling will be done, but sample data will be obtained only by "piggybacking" on active sampling done for other tests, since a pulled ballot may have the votes for several contests recorded.

+The sixth column specifes the **status** of the test, which should be one of ``Open``, ``Passed``, ``Upset``, or ``Off``.
+The status describes the status of this test, from the last stage risk measurements.
+This is the only column that we expect to change from stage to stage of the audit.
+Normally all tests start with an ``Open`` status, and the audit proceeds to sample for the still-open active tests until they are all ``Passed`` or ``Upset``.
+The ``Off`` status is for administrative use, to designate and turn off tests that aren't being exercised in the current audit; a test that is ``Off`` isn't measured and remains off.
+For example, when running an audit in a county only on local contests, only the local contests may be specified as ``Open``; others are turned ``Off``.

+The audit may stop when no active tests remain open.

-Columns 5 and later specify additional parameters that might be needed for the specified risk measurement method.
+Columns 7 and later specify additional parameters that might be needed for the specified risk measurement method.
 (None shown here, but something like a gamma value for the frequentist method might be a possible example.)

-Note again that **a contest can participate in more than one risk measurement**.
+Minor remark: We note again that **a contest can participate in more than one risk measurement**.
 In the example shown above, the last contest (Boulder-council) has *two* measurements specified: one by a Bayes method and one by a frequentist (RLA) method.
 This flexibility may allow more